ipbc-dev/jointube-instances/README.md

 ## PeerTube auto follow

-If you don't want to run this application but would like to have your own index for the [PeerTube auto follow feature](https://docs.joinpeertube.org/#/admin-following-instances?id=automatically-follow-other-instances):
+If you don't want to run this application but would like to have your own index for the [PeerTube auto follow feature](https://docs.joinpeertube.org/#/admin-following-instances?id=automatically-follow-other-instances), serve the following JSON format:

- * Choose a domain name and serve a JSON behind `/api/v1/instances/hosts` route
- * This JSON should be like this:

 ```
 {
   "total": 5,